A German county elected a far-right candidate for the first time since the Nazi era, raising concern

 Knoth expects the AfD to take a law-and-order approach, curb immigration and make Germany safe.

-Tackling migration or fighting crime are hardly topics that belong to the job description of a local county administrator, but the AfD’s Robert Sesselmann campaign on these themes proved to be successful.
+Tackling migration and fighting crime are hardly topics that belong to the job description of a local county administrator, but the AfD’s Robert Sesselmann campaigned successfully on these themes.

 The runoff election in Sonneberg county last month pitted Sesselmann against center-right rival Jürgen Köpper.
 Official figures showed that Sesselmann won by 52.8% to 47.2%.